 Micah Lee is The Intercept’s Director of Information Security.
 He is a computer security engineer and an open-source software developer who writes about technical topics, leaked datasets, and the far right.
 He develops security and privacy tools such as OnionShare, Dangerzone, and Semiphemeral.
 He’s writing a book to teach journalists and researchers how to analyze leaked datasets called Hacks, Leaks, and Revelations, to be released later in 2023.

 Before joining The Intercept, he worked as a staff technologist at the Electronic Frontier Foundation, where he explained how technologies work to journalists and lawyers, and worked to encrypt the web.
-He is a founder and board member of the Freedom of the Press Foundation, a member of the Distributed Denial of Secrets advisory board, and a Tor Project core contributor.
+He is a founder and former board member of the Freedom of the Press Foundation, a member of the Distributed Denial of Secrets advisory board, and a Tor Project core contributor.

-Send encrypted text messages to Micah Lee using @micahflee on Wire, and @micahflee on Keybase.
+Send encrypted text messages to Micah Lee to +1-201-357-0796? on Signal or @micahflee on Keybase.

 Elon Musk suspended Micah from Twitter for doing journalism, and his account is still locked.
 Follow Micah on Mastodon instead at @[email protected].

 VoicesElon Musk Is Still Silencing the Journalists He Banned From Twitter

 To you, it looks like Musk unblocked journalists like me.
 It’s an illusion: The truth is that we are still locked out of our accounts.

 VoicesElon Musk Is Taking Aim at Journalists.
 I’m One of Them.

 The tweet — and the journalism — that got me suspended from Twitter.